 To do this, always read the question first.
-This will set you up with a specific purpose for the reading and help you focus on the most important information.
-It also allows you to pick up more details when quickly skimming and scanning.
+Making sure you do this each and every time will set you up with a specific purpose for the reading.

 (Note: Although it is good to skim and scan as part of reading faster, you still want to read every word, especially the exact wording of the possible answers.)

 As you read, look for the statement you’re either going to confirm or refute.
 Practice finding logical errors like making analogies instead of providing evidence.